 One of the biggest personal issues women face today is their body image.
 We are barraged with pictures of slim, perfectly formed women online, in magazines and on billboards.
 A huge number of women in the public eye seem to have unattainably fit bodies.
-Even though we know in our hearts that many of these women have personal trainers and chefs, and that photos can be digitally altered very easily, it does not make us feel any better.
+Even though we know in our hearts that many of these women have staff to help them, and that photos can be digitally altered very easily, it does not make us feel any better.
 We measure ourselves against these women, and their images, and we come up short.
 We are too thin or too fat, too tall or too short, our breasts are too big or too small.
 Everything is ‘too’ something.
 Nothing seems to be ‘just right’.

 These feelings of inadequacy can start young.
 Many of us have grown up with distorted images of our own bodies, and the digitally altered beauty we see all around us has grown up with us.
 It is estimated that one to two percent of women in the UK are anorexic and that eight million Americans suffer from an eating disorder.
 Reports show girls as young as five years of age have weight concerns and have considered going on a diet.
 And it’s nothing new.